valenpe7/numerical_methods/README.md

 ### How to obtain the study materials:

-All the notebooks are stored in this github repository under the `lectures` directory.
+All the notebooks are stored in this GitHub repository under the `lectures` directory.
 You may either download all the notebooks as a .zip archive by selecting "Code" and then "Download ZIP", or use `git`:

 1. Clone the repository: ``` $> git clone https://github.com/valenpe7/numerical_methods.git ```
 2. Pull in new changes: ``` $> git pull ```